mlatzko/SlimMicroService/README.md

 ./run.sh
 ```
 ## Special Thanks
 Jan and Andreas from http://aero-code.com/.
-See also their repositories: https://github.com/PiMastah, https://github.com/amandiel
+See also their repositories https://github.com/PiMastah and https://github.com/amandiel.